eliotstock/stake/README.md

     [Install]
     WantedBy=multi-user.target
     ```
-1. Add the Ethereum address to which you want rewards paid to the validators definition file:
-    1. `sudo nano /data/lighthouse/mainnet/validators/validator_definitions.yml`
-    1. Add a `suggested_fee_recipient` value for each validator.
-The value has no quotes.
 1. To open up the Beacon Node API locally:
     1. Omit `--http-address` and `--http-allow-origin` from the `bn` file and `--beacon-nodes http://192.168.20.51:5052` from the `vc` file if you don't need access to the Beacon Node API on your local network.
     1. You can now use the Beacon Node API on  port `5052` but only on the local network.
 Do not NAT this through to the internet or you'll get DoS'ed.